WilliamC07/MazeRunner/README.md

 Finished title screen mode
 Fixed too many verticies forming and causing weird rays to form
 Added check to see if two Character can see each other (no walls blocking)
+Started and finish end screen (win and lose) and starting a new game

 # Eric
 5/17/19